justinchan114/justinchan114/README.md

 ## :grin: Hi there!
 This is Justin.
 **I am a Civil Engineer (MICE, CEng) with data science background.** </br>
-I will also be doing the Online MSc in Computer Science (OMSCS) in Georgia Tech in August 2023.
+I am currently doing the Online MSc in Computer Science (OMSCS) in Georgia Tech.

 Here are what I code with:</br>
 <img src="https://img.shields.io/badge/python-%233776AB.svg?&style=for-the-badge&logo=python&logoColor=white" />